 The other recommendations aren’t much better.
 Increasing shareholder engagement has had some very limited success around specific topics, but not around much larger and intractable problems like climate change.
 A green endowment fund seems designed to be a release valve for the Grinnell community’s frustrations about the Administration’s opposition to divestment, and it will almost certainly be ineffective.
 So-called “socially responsible” funds often lack credibility, have high fees, and have no serious path to creating positive change politically.
 Overall, the Task Force’s recommendations summarize and endorse the prevailing neoliberal approaches to climate change, which have been utter failures.

 Perhaps the most disturbing part of the report is when the Task Force points to inaction from other colleges as a reason to oppose divestment.
-Such logic, applied to history, leads to absurd conclusions, like the College being too afraid to divest from apartheid South Africa because of what its peers are doing.
+Such logic applied to history would lead to some controversial outcomes, like the College deciding instead not to divest from apartheid South Africa because of what its peers are doing.
 As a community with a significant history of activism, it’s also at odds with Grinnell’s values.
 Divestment is an appropriate course of action for a College that wants to build a movement to stop climate change.
 This is something that the Board and the Administration should enthusiastically approach.